akumenon/obs-notepad/README.md

 ## Purpose

-This fork exists as a simple backup/self-hosted version of the original web-based notepad for OBS Studio browser sources.
+This fork exists as a simple backup/self-hosted version of the original web-based notepad for OBS Studio custom browser docks.

 The application stores notes locally in the browser using localStorage.

 ## Usage in OBS Studio

-Add a Browser Source in OBS Studio and point it to:
+Add a Custom Browser Dock in OBS Studio and point it to:

 ```txt
 https://obs-notepad.akashmenon.com